TheDataStation/datastation-escrow/README.md

 ## Run a simple application

-Here is the code to run a simple application: printing out the first line of a file.
+Here is the code to run a simple data sharing application: share the schema of a csv file with others.

 Use the following configs in data_station_config.yaml

-    epm_path: "example_epm/general_test.py"
+    cpm_path: "example_cpm/share_schema_app.py"
     trust_mode: "full_trust"
     in_development: True